Jawschamp/EasyFNBotGlitch/Readme.md

 > The bot will remove you as a friend

 > ?friends
-> The bot will write in the chat how many friends he has
+> The bot will write in the chat how many friends the bot has

 > ?blocked
-> The bot will write in the chat how many users he blocked
+> The bot will write in the chat how many users the bot has blocked